jamesantonydas/Refund_Department_Classification/README.md

 ### Setting up the CronJob

-The system can be scheduled to run everymidnight midnight
+The system can be scheduled to run every midnight

 ```
 0 0 * * * /usr/bin/python3 /home/user/path/to/sender.py